Skip to content

 Overview

-The Quantum Pipeline project is an extensible framework designed for exploring quantum algorithms.
-Currently, only Variational Quantum Eigensolver (VQE) is implemented.
-It combines quantum and classical computing to estimate the ground-state energy of molecular systems with a comprehensive data engineering pipeline.
+Quantum Pipeline is a framework for running quantum algorithms.
+Currently, only the Variational Quantum Eigensolver (VQE) is implemented.
+It combines quantum and classical computing to estimate the ground-state energy of molecular systems.

-The framework provides modules to handle algorithm orchestration, parametrization, monitoring, and data visualization.
-Data can be streamed via Apache Kafka for real-time processing, transformed into ML features using Apache Spark, and stored in Apache Iceberg tables for scalable analytics.
+The framework handles algorithm orchestration, parametrization, monitoring, and data visualization.
+Simulation results can be streamed via Apache Kafka for real-time processing and transformed into ML features using Apache Spark.

 Key Features